-Disappointing services reading reignites fears of economic slowdown
+Disappointing services reading triggers fears of economic slowdown

 The services sector expanded slower than expected in September, according to the ISM Non-Manufacturing Index released Thursday, amid fears of an impending economic recession that have plagued markets at the start of the fourth quarter.